Not Strong Enough: Music

 The song was the final to be completed for The Record.
 According to sheet music published at Musicnotes.com by Hal Leonard Music Publishing, "Not Strong Enough" is set in common time at a tempo of 126 beats per minute and composed in the key of D♭ major.
 It opens with a repeatedly strummed suspended G♭ chord before following a chord progression of D♭–A♭^{sus4}–E♭m7–B♭m in the verses, switching to a frequently modulating basic progression of G♭^{sus2}–D♭–A♭–B♭m7 for the chorus.
 The vocals of Bridgers, Baker, and Dacus collectively span a range from the low note of F_{3} to the high note of D♭_{5}.
 All three members take lead vocal duties at varying points in the song: Bridgers leads the first verse and chorus; Baker leads the second verse and chorus; and Dacus leads the bridge and final chorus.
 Bridgers and Baker sing their respective verses alone, with the rest of the group adding vocal harmonies during each chorus.
 A short instrumental interlude follows the second chorus, after which Dacus quietly sings solo with minimal musical accompaniment.
-Bridgers and Baker gradually join Dacus as the music builds intensity.
+(Note: Attributed to multiple sources:) Bridgers and Baker gradually join Dacus as the music builds intensity.
 The song reaches its climax near the end of the bridge, carried by "thundering instrumentation" according to NPR Music, as Baker's and Bridgers's voices raise drastically.
 The instruments abruptly but briefly quiet underneath the vocals, leading into the final chorus.